Bryan Brothers Bring Curtain Down On Legendary Tennis Double Act - UrduPoint

 ATP chairman Andrea Gaudenzi commented: "It's difficult to put into words what they have brought to the game, not only on the court but also off it.

-"Hugely popular wherever they have played across the globe, they've been exemplary role models and done more for the promotion of doubles than anyone could have imagined."
+"Hugely popular wherever they have played across the globe, they've been exemplary role models and done more for the promotion of doubles than anyone could have imagined."nr/mw